louistaii/Justin-Time-News/README.md

 # Justin Time News 📰

-An automated daily news podcast generator that fetches Singapore news, creates an AI-powered summary, generates a voiceover, and sends it to Telegram subscribers every day at 8 AM Singapore time.
+An automated daily news podcast generator that fetches Singapore news, creates an AI-powered summary, generates a voiceover, and sends it to Telegram subscribers every day at 8 AM Singapore time!

 ## Features